tilleul/apple2/applesoft/spc/README.md

 The routine is called with the accumulator containing the character to print every time Applesoft needs to print something (like when using `PRINT` or `INPUT` or ... `SPC` !)

-The routine that will effectively print the character on screen is `COUT` (in `$FDED`here named `MON.COUT`) but this routine here is the pre-treatment of the character to print.
+The routine that will effectively print the character on screen is `COUT` (in `$FDED`here named `MON.COUT`) but the `OUTDO` routine here is the pre-treatment of the character to print.

 As you can see, before calling `MON.COUT`, an `ORA` with zero-page memory `$F3` is executed.
 This `ORA` is needed to display characters in flash mode.
 The problem is that `$F3`, even after a `CTRL-RESET` is not reset and still contains `$40` (decimal 64), meaning that Applesoft is still (partially -- see below why) in flash mode.